Maidomax/laravel-datadog-logger/README.md

 ## Performance Considerations

-- Log transmission to Datadog is performed asynchronously and will not block your application
+- Log transmission to Datadog is performed synchronously via HTTP requests
-- Failed requests have a 5-second timeout to prevent hanging
+- Failed requests have a configurable timeout (default 5 seconds) to prevent hanging
-- Consider using a queue-based logging solution for high-volume applications
+- For high-volume applications or to avoid blocking, consider using a queue-based logging solution

 ## Testing